-Get a Free Legal Evaluation of Your Indiana Drug Trafficking Case
+Get Legal Help with Your Drug Trafficking Case in Indiana

-If you have been arrested and charged with drug dealing in Indiana, the state must prove that you intended to sell or transport drugs in addition to providing evidence of having a certain amount.
-An attorney can help craft your defense and work toward the best possible outcome, whether it's an acquittal or a lighter sentence.
-Get started today with a free case evaluation from an Indiana defense attorney.
+In order to convict of drug trafficking in Indiana, the state must prove that you intended to sell or transport drugs in addition to providing evidence that you possessed a certain amount of drugs.
+If you've been arrested and charged with drug dealing in Indiana, it's best to contact a local drug crime lawyer who can help craft your defense and work toward the best possible outcome, whether it's an acquittal or a lighter sentence.

 Contact a qualified attorney.